 This is a much better option than buying separate policies for your children, since it costs you very little and provides you with sufficient death benefit for end-of-life costs.
 At the time of expiration, it can be converted into a permanent life policy which can provide a lifetime of protection to your kids, with a much larger death benefit.

 There are a few key factors you need to consider while determining the amount of coverage you need for your family.

 Loss of Income – This is the first thing you need to consider while buying life insurance.
 If you or your spouse (if they work) were to pass away, will the payout replace your income for a period of time?
 What period of time?
 Experts recommend that your policy’s death benefit should be at least 5 to 10 times your annual income.

 Debts – If you have debts that need to be paid off – mortgage, personal loan/s, business loan/s, or credit cards – you need to make sure that the coverage amount is sufficient to pay off all the debts or as much of the debt as possible.

 Children’s Education – If you have young children, you should choose a policy whose death benefit is sufficient to cover the costs of sending them to college.

 Elderly Care – If you have parents who require professional care and are dependent on you, you need to take those costs into account while calculating the coverage amount you need.

 Choosing the Right Insurance Company

-Choosing a trustworthy insurance provider with a proven track record is pivotal while insuring yourself and/or your family.
+Choosing a trustworthy life insurance organization with a proven track record is pivotal while insuring yourself and/or your family.
 Given here are the factors to be taken into account while looking for an insurance company.Financial Strength

 This is a make-or-break factor when it comes to choosing an insurance provider.
 Life insurance is a long-term commitment, so the financial stability of the company is the factor that matters the most.
 It is prudent to choose a company that has consistently received ‘A’ ratings from agencies like Moody’s, S&P’s, Fitch, and AM Best.Range of Products Offered